oat-sa/tao-e2e-runner/docker/README.md

 This guide makes use of the `cypress/included` public Docker image, which contains Node, npm, and the Cypress package installed globally.

+The E2E tests will be run headlessly, although screenshots of test failures will still be saved into `screenshots/`

 The TAO instance you test against can theoretically be online, local or Dockerised.
 The most reliable results will come from a Dockerised instance, so that is what this guide focuses on.

 ## 1. docker-compose approach